lakshaysethi/Assignment_1_7420_ls/Assignment documents/Journal.md

 ### project:InstaLS(django assignmnet)
 ### tasks planned
-1. read the assignment marking criteria and check what I have done
-2. Deploy the web application on Heroku - 1.5hr max
+[ ] 1. read the assignment marking criteria and check what I have done [ ] 2.
+Deploy the web application on Heroku - 1.5hr max
-3. setup S3 - 1 hr max
+[ ] 3. setup S3 - 1 hr max
-4. Create a PostgreSQL instance on Heroku and connect it the web application.
+[ ] 4.
+Create a PostgreSQL instance on Heroku and connect it the web application.
-### tasks completed

 ### problems and solutions